andig91/mini_projects/ssl_renew/README.md

 For letsencrypt I need a public DNS record.
 Most of the time the DNS record has an (non-functional) internal IP-Address and not routed in the internet.
 One time all 60 days, this script change it to the real address to renew the cert.
+The certbot in traefik make renew the certs, this script make the DNS requirement.
 After letsencrypt has expanded the expiry time, the IP-Address of the DNS record change bach to the internal.

 ## Configuration and Credentials